Investigation of Singing Voice Separation for Singing Voice Detection in Polyphonic Music: Evaluation

-We evaluated, in this work, two novelty detection approaches that used the same framework as the post-processing for the vocal detection system.
+In this work, we evaluated two novelty detection approaches that used the same framework as the post-processing for the vocal detection system.

-The first was a simple median filter with a fix window length of 87 frames (3.48s) which was found to give the best trade-off between complexity and accuracy.
+The first was a simple median filter with a fixed window length of 87 frames (3.48s) which was found to give the best trade-off between complexity and accuracy.

-The second was HMM \cite{b06} based method, a temporal smoothing of the posterior probabilities with a hidden Markov model that helped to adapt the segmentation sequence to the manual annotation.
-The temporal smoothing of the resulting posterior probabilities with a HMM had two states (music and vocal).
-The observation distributions were modelled by a mixture of 45 Gaussians fitted with the Expectation-Maximization algorithm.
-The best path of states was then deduced from the SVM output sequence with the Viterbi algorithm.
+The second was Hidden Markov Model (HMM) \cite{b06} based method, a temporal smoothing of the posterior probabilities with a hidden Markov model that helped to adapt the segmentation sequence to the manual annotation.

-The two post-process methods were compared on the Jamendo dataset with the previously selected MFCC feature, the U-net pre-process and LRCN architecture for classier, and the results is shown in the blow Figure \ref{fig7}.

-With the comparison of the raw system framework without the post process, using the median filter as the temporal smoothing improve the f1 value from 0.871 to 0.892.
-As for the HMM-based method , though it achieved the highest recall, the accuracy and precision was the lowest.
-It was caused by a lack of data to train the HMM.
-With the comparison results, finally, the median filter was chosen for post-processing.
+Comparing the raw system framework without the post process, using the median filter as the temporal smoothing has improved in the f1 value, accuracy, and precision.
+With the comparison results, we chose the median filter for post-processing.